K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

   1. Sign in and Login<br>
   ![7-3-2-0]<br>
-  Access to [Naver Developer Center's Open API Page](http://developer.naver.com/wiki/pages/OpenAPI) and click [Sign in] at the right.
+  Access [Naver Developer Center's Open API Page](http://developer.naver.com/wiki/pages/OpenAPI) and click [Sign in] at the right.

   ![7-3-2-1]<br>
   ![7-3-2-2]<br>